Introduction

 • For the Master’s course, normally applicants are required to have completed a Bachelor’s degree and attained IELTS 6.5

-What courses might you study for your Urban Development degree in Australia?
+What majors might you study for your urban development degree in Australia?

 • Urban Design: Urban Futures